Chordee causes a sharp curve of the penis. It is most apparent during an erection.

 |Copyright © Nucleus Medical Media, Inc.|

-- Making the longer and shorter sides of the penis equal in length
+- Make the longer and shorter sides of the penis equal in length

-- Lengthening the urethra if the urethra is short—tissue from the foreskin or another site will be used
+- Lengthen the urethra if the urethra is short

 Healthy Children—American Academy of Pediatrics https://www.healthychildren.org